tidymodels/parsnip/tests/testthat/_snaps/translate.md

 ---

-    'object' should be a model specification or workflow.
+    `object` should be a model specification or workflow.